 Backwash water may be heavily contaminated with pathogenic micro-organisms and harmful chemicals.
 Backwash water should never be reused or recycled without adequate treatment.

 Only granular (sand) filters require backwashing.
 Regular backwashing of filters in accordance with the manufacturer's specification is essential for proper cleaning, maintenance and operation of pool filters.
 Swimming pool backwash wastewater consists of all of the pollutants that are filtered from a pool.
 Most pollutants are introduced into the pool from bathers.
 Backwash water may be heavily polluted with a wide range of pathogenic micro-organisms and chemicals.

 Usually the wastewater generated from backwashing is discharged to the sewerage system in accordance with a trade waste agreement with the local sewerage authority.
 As water is scarce in many areas of Australia, treated backwash water is reused for cleaning and irrigation purposes and, if highly treated, for recycling into the pool and for toilet flushing.

-The backwash wastewater may be suitable for reuse on parks and gardens or for dust suppression on road works if properly assessed and pre-treated.
+Under no circumstances should backwash wastewater be directly discharged to the environment or to the stormwater system.
+The wastewater is extremely harmful to the environment and promotes weed growth in natural bushland areas.The backwash wastewater may be suitable for reuse on parks and gardens or for dust suppression on road works if properly assessed and pre-treated.
 Untreated and un-disinfected backwash wastewater must never come into direct contact with people.